 The program provideed seminars in each host state that discussed the benefits of utilizing social media.
 These seminars provided producers with tips about navigating social media as well as how to get the most out of their experience with any sort of social media site.

 Beyond the Farm Gate provides newly established producers with the tools necessary to market their products through social media outlets.
 The popularity of social media has grown rapidly in the last few years and has the potential to serve as an outlet for producers to promote their products.

-Producers are the direct beneficiaries of the information that Beyond the Farm Gate can provide.
+Producers were the direct beneficiaries of the information that Beyond the Farm Gate can provide.
 Social media requires little- to-no cost, information can be published instantaneously, and there are no editors, publishers, or news directors to block the information.
-Many agricultural producers are using social media to promote agriculture, showcase their businesses, market products, or educate the public about the rural/agricultural lifestyle, but there are still many producers that need guidance with the technology.
+Many agricultural producers are using social media to promote agriculture, showcase their businesses, market products, or educate the public about the rural/agricultural lifestyle, but there are still many producers who need guidance with the technology.

 Why should I learn how to use social media or other online media for my farm business?

 Consumers trust farmers more than most types of people when it comes to learning about their food.
 Farmers and consumers have typically been unable to connect directly, but with online media, that connection is possible.

 Social media tools are a free way for a young business to promote their product, share insights into their farming practices, expand into new markets, sustain relationships with customers, and help others –whether they be other farms, organizations, friends, or customers—promote your farm and/or products through their social networks that now exist online.